jnozzi/cocoadev.com/markdown/LinkedViewAnimationsCrashRandomly.md

 ----

 I�ve just rewritten all my code without the animations!
-It was getting like in X-files: I put an General/NSLog in every single method of my code and the method that was supposed to start animation X happened to sometimes start animation X and animation Y. The General/NSLog stated no call to any method supposed to start animation Y� If anyone can explain� I�ve checked my code hundreds of times� If anybody hears about a known bug or finds similar cases of weirdness in its own app, let us know.
+It was getting like in X-files: I put an NSLog in every single method of my code and the method that was supposed to start animation X happened to sometimes start animation X and animation Y. The NSLog stated no call to any method supposed to start animation Y� If anyone can explain� I�ve checked my code hundreds of times� If anybody hears about a known bug or finds similar cases of weirdness in its own app, let us know.

 --Flofl.